yaswanthteja/Python_Resources/DSA_Using_Python.md

+What is a Data Structure in python?
+The Data Structure is a description of how data is organised (stored), modified, and accessed.
+By specifying how different sorts of data connect to one another, it also develops relationships and forms algorithms.
+The data structure of any computer language is a crucial concept in algorithmic design.

+What Are the Various Data Structure Types?
+The numerous forms of data structures are as follows:

+- Lists : Lists are a collection of related objects that are linked to the data items before and after them.

+ - Arrays: Arrays are a collection of values with the same value.

+- Stacks: LIFO data structures, or stacks, are those in which the element placed last is accessed first.

+- Queues: Queues are a first-in-first-out data structure.

+- Graphs: In this data structure, data values are stored in nodes connected by edges.

+- Trees: Like a linked list, the data values are linked in a hierarchical structure.

+- Hash table: A table in which each value is assigned a key and then preserved, making individual values more accessible.

+- Heaps: A binary tree data structure that allows you to compare parent and child data values.

-# 1: Create a list by picking an odd-index items from the first list and even index items from the second
+# : Create a list by picking an odd-index items from the first list and even index items from the second
 Given two lists, l1 and l2, write a program to create a third list l3 by picking an odd-index element from the list l1 and even index elements from the list l2.

 Given: